 In 1872, the General Assembly passed legislation that changed the age range for the free education of white youths to “over six and under twenty-one”.
 (Chap 377, Act of 1872, Chap IX, Sec 1).7 It also mandated in Chap XVIII that “one or more public schools in each election district for all colored youth between six and twenty years of age” be created.
 These schools were also to be free.
 This legislation was the result of several years of intense advocacy efforts to mandate free public education of Black children.
 However, in regard to paying for it, the General Assembly again left it up to “such a manner as to said Board of County School Commissioners may seem best.”8

 As was the case across much of the country, the Black population of Howard County had to fight long and hard for equal access to education after the end of the Civil War.
 By 1865 the Howard County Board of School Commissioners had formed.
 After assigning districts and schools to the respective Commissioners, one of its first pieces of business was to set salaries.
 This happened during a meeting on September 5, 1865.
 Not until June 7, 1870 is there any record in the Board’s minutes of the county’s African American population.
 It was recorded on that date that the Commissioners wanted to have a report compiled to determine the amount of levy (taxes) paid by the “colored” population of Howard County into the school fund.

 On April 26, 1873, a note was made in the Board Minutes of the monies given to teachers “of the colored schools”.
-Most likely, none of these teachers were African American, since their race would typically have been noted.
+The race of these teachers is unknown.

 *from the Howard County MD Board Of Education archives9